splynx/docs/files/en/payment_systems/netcash_do/netcash_do.md

 ![logs](administration_logs.png)

-In general logs and different records can be viewed, like when a statement was created or when payments were processed, etc:
+In **general logs**, the different records can be viewed, like when a statement was created or when payments were processed, etc:

 ![general logs](general_logs.png)

-Under charge logs only logs regarding charges can be found:
+Under **charge logs** only logs regarding charges can be found:

 ![charge logs](charge_logs.png)